Is the Delta SkyMiles Reserve Card worth it?

 Update: One or more card offers in this post are no longer available.
 Check our Hot Deals for the latest offers.

-- 1 Delta mile per $1 on all other eligible purchases
+- 1 Delta mile per dollar spent on other eligible purchases

 Another perk of the card?
 It can also help you earn Delta elite status.

-To qualify for Delta elite status you need to earn a certain amount of:
+To qualify for Delta status, you need to earn a certain amount of:

 - MQMs or MQSs (Medallion Qualifying Segments)

 - Application fee credit for Global Entry or TSA PreCheck

 - Medallion® Qualification Dollar (MQD) waiver for Silver, Gold and Platinum Medallion status when you spend $25,000 more on the card during the calendar year.
 For a Diamond MQD waiver, you’ll need to spend $250,000+ during the same timeframe.

 American Express will only allow you to earn the intro bonus on a card once per lifetime.
 So if you’ve ever had the Delta SkyMiles Reserve personal card before, you won’t be eligible for the bonus on it again.
 However, if you’ve had any other Amex Delta card, you will still be eligible for the Delta Reserve card’s welcome bonus.